-As it been a practise offlate, I ended up making more than what I could manage.
-I was making non veg and wanted to make this veg for myself.
+As it been a practice of late, I ended up making more than what I could manage.
+I was making nonveg and wanted to make this veg for myself.
 By the time the dish got done, I was skeptical if hubby dear would like it as it wasn’t so spicy.
-Just as I thought he said he would have preferred it to be little more spicy, however my parents, konda and whoever else ate simply loved it so much.
-Infact Daddy never eats paneer gravies, he himself liked it.
+Just as I thought he said he would have preferred it to be a little spicier, however, my parents, Konda and whoever else ate simply loved it so much.
+In fact, Daddy never eats paneer gravies, he himself liked it.
 So I concluded, you please some and some don’t.
-Anyway this dish is surely something you should try!
+Anyway, this dish is surely something you should try!

 In the haste, I forgot to add turmeric powder, you must I say!
 And maybe even use boiled milk.

-This is the second dish based on protein, with paneer and so much of milk!
-And I can easily tag this as a variant of punjabi made by a bihari, a typical integration in place.
+This is the second dish based on protein, with paneer and so much milk!
+And I can easily tag this as a variant of Punjabi made by a Bihari, a typical integration in place.